Awni00/abstract_transformer/iclr/YUpf.md

 We appreciate your thoughtfulness and attention to detail.

-First, a couple points of clarification on weight-tying of key and query matrices:
+First, we'd like to provide a couple points of clarification on weight-tying of key and query matrices:
 - Attention scores ($\alpha_{ij}$) are **computed identically** in both standard attention and relational attention, **without weight-tying** (i.e., $W_q^{attn} \neq W_k^{attn}$).
 The relations $r_{ij}$ are only present in relational attention, and this is where we sometimes experiment with weight-tying (i.e., $W_q^{rel} = W_k^{rel}$).
 - Symmetry of $r_{ij}$ plays a minor role overall in the experiments, yielding performance improvements only in the relational games experiments (section 4.1), where symmetry aligns with task requirements (e.g., same/different relations).
 In the image recognition experiments (section 4.3), symmetry of $r_{ij}$ has no significant effect.
 Sections 4.2 and 4.3 do *not* use symmetric relations.
 - The importance of symmetry as an inductive bias in relational learning was discussed in prior work that considered the relational games benchmark as well, e.g., [20].